In Search of the Fastest TypeScript ORM

 2. Standalone query builders can’t beat a well-designed ORM.

 Knex and Kysely have zero entity/relation overhead.
 They’re just SQL string builders.
 Yet UQL — a full ORM with entities, relations, and migrations — is faster than both in all 8 categories.
-The conventional wisdom that “ORMs are slow, query builders are fast” doesn’t hold when the ORM is designed for performance from day one.
+This 4x-40x overhead advantage demonstrates that the conventional wisdom (“ORMs are slow”) doesn’t hold when the ORM is designed for performance with a Zero-Allocation architecture from day one.

 3. MikroORM pays double.